fhk/solver.news/index.md

 ##### Cloud

+Many of the below server license companies have cloud offerings too.

+The only "cloud" focussed company I have come across is [NextMv](https://www.nextmv.io/)

 ##### Server License

+Local Solver

+XPress

+CPLEX

+Gurobi

+HiGHs

+SCIP

+?Flowty?

 ##### Floating License

+Gurobi

 ##### Golden Disk/Unlimited usage/deployment/cores

+This is important as many of the commercial solvers restrict this.

+You can get better solutions faster in theory.
+But it can cost $$$,$$$.

 #### Do benchmarks even matter?

-One of the most current workflows is to
+One of the most current workflows is to compare against the [benchmarks](http://plato.asu.edu/ftp/milp.html).

+This lost traction due to Gurobi dominance but seems to be making a resurgence.

 #### Customer support and implementation

+Based on expereince different companies have different capacity and experience working with clients at different scales.

+These number work for both solver companies and buyers.

+1 - 10

+11 - 50

+51 - 200

+201 +

 ## Community

+The or-tools mailing list is quite active - or-tools-discuss@googlegroups.com

+There is a dedicated stackexchange for OR - https://or.stackexchange.com/

 ### Launches/Conferences/Webinars/Courses et al.

 #### JUMP v1.0